seerapusairam/student-management-api/README.md

    ```

 3. **Set up MongoDB**
-   - Make sure MongoDB is running locally or provide a connection string in your environment variables.
+   - Make sure MongoDB is running locally or provide a connection string in your environment variables (e.g., in a `.env` file).

 4. **Start the server**
    ```bash
    node app.js
    ```

-5. The server will run on [http://localhost:5001](http://localhost:5001)
+5. The server will run on [http://localhost:5001](http://localhost:5001) by default.

 ---